 Lewis Gilbert obituary: director who entertained Britain for decades

-Versatile, modest director whose career spanned 60 years of British cinema, and some of its biggest hits – from a run of patriotic WWII films to Alfie and James Bond in the 1960s and 70s, and on to Willy Russell’s sharp female-led dramas in the 80s.
+Kate Stables on a versatile, modest director whose career spanned 60 years of British cinema, and some of its biggest hits – from a run of patriotic war films to Alfie and James Bond in the 1960s and 70s, and on to Willy Russell's sharp female-led dramas in the 80s.

 His own verdict was characteristically modest: “I’ve never been what I’d call a really fashionable director.
 I’ve made entertainment films.”
 A versatile craftsman with a sharp eye for changing cinema tastes, Lewis Gilbert enjoyed a diverse six-decade career directing British film – one running from post-war documentaries via 1950s war dramas, through James Bond and into Willy Russell’s gobby girls.
 He was “the kind of director who resolutely defies auteurist attention”, as Jake Hinkson observed.
 An East Ender, his first taste of cinema was reading silent film intertitles for his Yiddish-speaking grandmother.